I will introduce how to use the data_locks table to check useful locks in MySQL 8

 SELECT * FROM performance_schema.data_locks; +--------+---------------------------------------+-----------------------+----------+----------+--------------+-------------+----------------+-------------------+--------------+----------------------+----------+---------------+-------------+-------------------------+ | ENGINE | ENGINE_LOCK_ID | ENGINE_TRANSACTION_ID | THREAD_ID | EVENT_ID | OBJECT_SCHEMA | OBJECT_NAME | PARTITION_NAME | SUBPARTITION_NAME | INDEX_NAME | OBJECT_INSTANCE_BEGIN | LOCK_TYPE | LOCK_MODE | LOCK_STATUS | LOCK_DATA | +---------+---------------------------------------+----------------------+------------+---------+--------------+-------------+----------------+-------------------+--------------+----------------------+----------+--------------------------+-------------+-------------------------+ | INNODB | 139629897444568:4067:139629789500112 | 432725 | 56 | 170 | test | users | NULL | NULL | NULL | 139629789500112 | TABLE | IX | GRANTED | NULL | | INNODB | NULL | NULL | idx_username | 139629789497120 | RECORD | idx_username | 139629789497120 | RECORD | | 139629789497464 | RECORD |

-As you can see, data_locks table is a table that visualizes the transactions that currently have locks on tables.
+now data_locks table is used to visualize the transactions that currently have locks on the table.

 ENGINE_TRANSACTION_ID